dfenerski/ui5-sample-native-state/README.md

     // Store reference to the `JSONModel`
     protected readonly _model: JSONModel;

-    // Store reference to & initialize `JSONModel` on adapter initialization constructor(modelName: string, data: T) {
+    // Store reference to and initialize `JSONModel` on adapter initialization constructor(modelName: string, data: T) {
         this._model = new JSONModel(data);
         this.register(modelName);